 Organizations that are either considered high performing or who aspire to become high performing understand that their employees are their greatest asset.
-A company can only achieve its overall objectives if their employees are aligned, on board and driving toward those goals.
+A company can only achieve its overall objectives if their employees are aligned, on board and driving toward those goals, and if their ideas are heard.

 At its core your employees understand how well or how poorly the day-to-day processes in your company run better than anyone else.
 They also have tremendous ideas on how to improve those processes, how to improve your metrics, and how to achieve your objectives.